hazelcast/hazelcast/site/docs/api/serialization.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Implement the adapter by extending the provided class:
+Implement the adapter by extending the provided class (where `Person` is of any Protobuf `GeneratedMessageV3` type):

 ```java
 class PersonSerializer extends ProtobufSerializer<Person> {